samuel-book/samuel-1/_sources/introduction/key_findings_all.md

     * Determining stroke onset times

-    * Making decisions according to the majority vote of decisions that would be expected at a 'benchmark* set of hospitals
+    * Making decisions according to the majority vote of decisions that would be expected at a *benchmark* set of hospitals

 We base our modelling on a simplified view of the stroke pathway: